 Cost and Reward of the Gospel

-- We did – and do – know that if our earthly house (the tent of our body(1)“tent of our body” is one word in Greek.
+- We *know that if our earthly house (the tent of our body(1)“tent of our body” is one word in Greek.
 It literally means “tent”, but figuratively means the body in which our spirit dwells.) is destroyed, we have a building from God; a house of ages in the heavens which is made without hands.

-- And if indeed we clothe ourselves, we won’t be found naked.
+- And indeed, if we clothed ourselves we won’t be found naked.

-- For also, we groan as the men who are in the tent; being burdened since we don’t want to unclothe ourselves, but to clothe ourselves so the mortal might be swallowed by the life.
+- For we also groan internally as the men who are in the tent; being burdened since we don’t want to unclothe ourselves, but to clothe ourselves so the mortal might be swallowed by the life.

 - But the One who prepared us for this same thing is God, who gave us the down payment(2)“down payment” is literal.
 The Greek word here is imported from Hebrew and refers to “earnest money” given as a surety that the rest of the payment will be given. of the Holy Spirit.